mar-aurore/alu-shell/basics/README.md

 This script lists the contents of current directory in long format.
 ## 4-listmorefiles
 This script lists the contents of the current directory, including hidden files (those starting with `.`), in long format.
+## 5-listfilesdigitonly
+This script lists the contents of the current directory, including hidden files (those starting with `.`), in long format with numeric user and group IDs.